 Impermanent Durations: On Painting and Time.
-Beth Harland, David Thomas, Ian Woo
+Beth Harland, David Thomas, Ian Woo (see images in exhibition projects).

 The aim of this project is to create a series of provocations and reflective experiences in a collaborative, site-sensitive manner.
 The three artists together explore how colour, matter, installation, painting and photography offer ways of negotiating our understanding of time and impermanence in the world.
 The project is an experimental process that investigates the relationship between painting’s reflexivity as picture object and the real space of the gallery site.